-Our Conestoga wagon was built in the 1830s, and starting Saturday March 25, the public will not just get to see a real Conestoga Wagon but will be able to ride in one.
+The body of our Conestoga wagon was built in the late 1700’s.
+At Historic Camden the public doesn’t just get to see a real Conestoga Wagon but they can ride in it.

 You can go to the Smithsonian and look at one

 Or go to Historic Camden and ride in one!